thilojaeggi/homebrew-qemu-virgl/README.md

 - `-drive "if=pflash,format=raw,file=./edk2-aarch64-code.fd,readonly=on"`: Use the QEMU EFI firmware as a read-only drive.
 - `-drive "if=pflash,format=raw,file=./edk2-arm-vars.fd,discard=on"`: Use the QEMU EFI variables as a discardable drive.
 - `-drive "if=virtio,format=raw,file=./hdd.raw,discard=on"`: Use the created disk image as a discardable virtual hard drive.
+- `-chardev qemu-vdagent,id=spice,name=vdagent,clipboard=on`: Creates a SPICE agent character device with clipboard sharing enabled
+- `device virtio-serial-pci`: Adds a virtio-serial PCI controller for communication
+- `-device virtserialport,chardev=spice,name=com.redhat.spice.0`: Connects the SPICE agent to the virtio-serial bus.
+Note: Inside your Linux guest, you'll need to install the SPICE guest agent if not installed by default.
 - `-cdrom Fedora-Silverblue-ostree-aarch64-41-1.4.iso`: Use the Fedora ARM ISO as a CD-ROM.
 - `-boot d`: Boot from the CD-ROM.